GFDA Workshop for Early Career Faculty & Graduate Students

-This workshop is for graduate students and faculty who are just beginning their careers in higher education.
-The one-week program focuses on topics which are frequently the source of the greatest stress in the first years of a college or university appointment, including:
+Registration has begun for the 2014 GFDA workshop for graduate students and faculty who are beginning their careers in higher education -- instructors, lecturers, assistant professors, and other untenured faculty.
+The workshop is open to faculty from all types of teaching and research institutions inside and outside the US.
+The workshop, sponsored by the Association of American Geographers, focuses on topics which are frequently the greatest sources of stress in the first years of a faculty appointment, including:

 - Career planning